anttipham/Recommender-Systems/assignment4/README.md

 We use this explanation engine for movies that are in the top-10 group recommendations.

-This explanation engine is mostly the same as the atomic granularity case, but we also include group genre analysis to give the user a more in-depth explanation of why the movie is not higher in the recommendations.
+This explanation engine is specialized in both movie and genre analyses and contains error checking, user movie analysis, group genre analysis, and general movie analysis.
+The explanation engine is mostly the same as the atomic granularity case, but we also include group genre analysis to give the user a more in-depth explanation of why the movie is not higher in the recommendations.

 We think that a more in-depth explanation is needed for movies that are already in the recommendations because the user might want to know the small details and possible explanation when asking this specific question.